Groove metal: Origins

 Venice crossover thrash band Excel's second album The Joke's on You (1989) took a more groove-driven direction.
 Far Out cited the introduction to the track "Tapping into the Emotional Void" as an early example of groove metal.

 Texas heavy metal band Pantera's 1990 album Cowboys from Hell is often considered the album that codified and popularized groove metal.
 They continued releasing influential albums through the 1990s; the 1992 album Vulgar Display of Power featured an even heavier sound than its predecessor, while its follow-up Far Beyond Driven (1994) peaked at number 1 on the Billboard 200, selling 186,000 copies its first week of release.

 Thrash pioneers Metallica's Black Album (1991) included multiple groove metal tracks, including "Sad but True" and "The Struggle Within".
-Brazilian band Sepultura, previously established as having deathrash sound, released their fifth studio album Chaos A.D. in 1993, which saw the band slow their tempos and embrace the influence of New York hardcore acts like the Cro-Mags, Agnostic Front and Sick of It All.
+Brazilian band Sepultura, previously established as having a deathrash sound, released their fifth studio album Chaos A.D. in 1993, which saw the band slow their tempos and embrace the influence of New York hardcore acts like the Cro-Mags, Agnostic Front and Sick of It All.
 Sound of the Beast author Ian Christe credited Chaos A.D. with helping to developing groove metal and as being widely influential.
 Machine Head released their debut album Burn My Eyes in 1994.
 The album helped the band achieve underground success and sold over 145,000 copies.